Timshel/OIDCWarden/README.md

 ## Features

+Role and Organization mapping can be read from the id token or the user info endpoint.
+Sync is done by default at login and optionnaly on token refresh (this can be expensive since the client can span the endpoint).

+- `SSO_SYNC_ON_REFRESH`: Enable to refresh role, orgs and groups on refresh_token.

 ### Role mapping

 Allow to map roles from the Access token to users to grant access to `VaultWarden` `admin` console.